 Why (and How) We Use Automated Webinars

 For value to the audience and conversions for you, nothing beats a live webinar.
-Live webinars are the best way to create a real relationship with an audience, and build the living heck out of that sales-driving trust.
-A live presentation and real-time interaction are irreplaceable for the depth of trust we’re talking about.
+They're the best way to create a real relationship with an audience.
+They build the living heck out of that sales-driving trust.
+In a word, live webinars are irreplaceable.

-As I discussed in a recent post, there’s nothing wrong with extending your reach by automating your webinars.
-You can webinar market 24/7, theoretically, with automation.
-You just have to be comfortable sacrificing a little of that intimacy, and be able to live with a statistically lower conversion rate.
+As I discussed in a recent post, there’s nothing wrong with extending your reach by automating.
+You can webinar market 24/7 with automation.
+You just have to be ok with sacrificing a little of that intimacy, and accepting a lower conversion rate.

 That’s ok!
 Automation is just closer to the top of the funnel.

-Automation is best for getting more people interested, while live webinars are best for getting people more interested.
-You’ll convert a certain percentage of attendees to your automated webinar, and the rest will require a little more interaction.
+Automation is best for getting more people interested.
+Live webinars are best for getting people more interested.
+You’ll convert a certain percentage of attendees to your automated webinar.
+The rest will need a little more love.
 But if it weren’t for automation, you might never have had their attention in the first place!